microsoft/foldingdiff/README.md

 ### Downloading data

-We requires some data files not packaged on Git due to their large size.
+We require some data files not packaged on Git due to their large size.
 These are required to be downloaded locally even if you are not training and are only sampling.
 We provide a script in the `data` dir to download requisite data.

 ```bash
 # Download the CATH dataset